18 best Orlando hotels with pools, water slides, and water parks

 Cypress Springs Water Park at Gaylord Palms Resort is a major draw for families (Photo: Gaylord Resorts)

 The sprawling Gaylord Palms Resort and Convention Center in Orlando features all kinds of unique amenities indoors and out, and its three-acre Cypress Springs Water Park is a major draw for families.
-Soak in the relaxing vibes at the South Beach Pool or hit the zero-entry family pool for a wet-and-wild basketball game or one of the periodic “Dive-in Movies.”
-There’s no indoor pool here, but the outdoor family pool is heated.
+Soak in the relaxing vibes at the South Beach Pool or keep up with the kids at the zero-entry family pool.

 Pool area at Disney’s Yacht Club Resort (Photo: Disney)